kgisl/pythonFDP/schedule.md

 # FDP for Python

+Reason 0
+> The basis for education in the last millennium was reading, writing, and arithmetic; now it is reading, writing, and computing. - Sedgwick

 Reason 1
 > You can code.
 They cannot.
 That is pretty damn cool. - _[LTHW Python](https://learnpythonthehardway.org/book/advice.html)_